-Iranian authorities have adopted a comprehensive strategy envisioning market-based reforms as reflected in the Government’s 20-year Vision document and Iran’s fifth Five-Year Development Plan (FYDP, 2011–15).
-However, the Iranian state still plays a key role in the economy, owning large public and quasi-public enterprises which partly dominate the manufacturing and commercial sectors.
-The Government envisioned a large privatization program in its 2010-15 five-year plan aiming to privatize some 20 percent of state-owned enterprises (SOEs) each year.
-However, the Iranian Revolutionary Guards Corps and other semi-governmental enterprises have reportedly purchased controlling shares in numerous SOEs that were offered to private investors in the stock market through the government’s privatization program.
+Iranian authorities have adopted a comprehensive strategy encompassing market-based reforms as reflected in the government’s 20-year vision document and Iran’s fifth Five-Year Development Plan (FYDP, 2011–15).
+The Iranian state continues to play a key role in the economy, however, owning large public and quasi-public enterprises which partly dominate the manufacturing and commercial sectors.
 The financial sector is also dominated by public banks.
-Moreover, Iran’s 2012 Doing Business ranking is in the bottom tiers of the MENA region, at 144th overall.
-Only Algeria, Iraq, and Djibouti rank lower among MENA countries.
+Moreover, the business environment remains weak with the country ranking 152nd out of the 189 countries surveyed in the 2014 Doing Business Report.
+Only Algeria, Djibouti, the Syrian Arab Republic and Libya rank lower among MENA countries.